Jamie95187/BankTechTest/README.md

 so that I can be sulk at my food expenditure
 I would like to see a number of my most recent transactions
 ```

+## Testing

+Rspec for unit and feature tests.
+SimpleCov for test coverage.